Definition: Relational Trauma

 I truly think this phrase could be helpful to you, too, no matter what you’re facing these days.

-Balancing taking action and letting go in our lives is something we’re all often called on to do and yet many of us respond in all action and no faith, or relying too heavily on faith when it might behoove us to take a bit more action in our lives.
+Balancing taking action and letting go in our lives is something we’re all often called on to do.
+Yet many of us respond in all action and no faith.
+Or we rely too heavily on faith when it might behoove us to take a bit more action in our lives.

 So I want to invite you to consider how and where this phrase could be applied to your life right now to help you better navigate the tension of acting and allowing.